Stable and Informative Spectral Signatures for Graph Matching: Related Work

-Our signature is also related to spectral method in graph matching.
-Among the pioneering work of spectral method is Umeyama's \cite{umeyama88} weight graph matching algorithm.
-His method was later generalized to graphs of different size \cite{luo2001,zhao2007}.
-Robles-Kelly et. al. \cite{robles-kelly2002} ordered the nodes from the steady state of markov chain with the edge connectivity constraint and matched using edit distance.
-In their 2005 paper \cite{robles-kelly2005}, node ordering was done using the leading eigenvector of the adjacency matrix.
-Qiu et. al \cite{qiu2006} considered using Fiedler vector to partition the graph for a hierarchical matching.
-Their method, however, works only on planar graphs.
-Cho et. al. \cite{cho2010} constructed a reweighed random walks similar to personalized PageRank on the association graph with the addition of an absorbing node.
-They computed the quasi-stationary distribution and discretize the continuous solution to find a matching.
-Emms et. al. \cite{emms2009} built an auxiliary graph from the two graphs and simulate a quantum walk.
-Particle probability of each auxiliary node is used as the cost of assignment for a bipartite matching.
+Node signatures used in our work are most closely related to spectral methods for graph matching.
+Among the pioneering works is Umeyama's \cite{umeyama88} weighted graph matching algorithm , which was later generalized to graphs of different sizes \cite{luo2001,zhao2007}.
+Robles-Kelly et. al. \cite{robles-kelly2002} ordered the nodes from the steady state of Markov chain with the edge connectivity constraint and matched using edit distance; in \cite{robles-kelly2005}, they ordered the nodes using the leading eigenvector of the adjacency matrix.
+Qiu et. al \cite{qiu2006} considered using Fiedler vector to partition the graph for hierarchical matching; their method, however, works only on planar graphs.
+Cho et. al. \cite{cho2010} constructed reweighted random walks similar to personalized PageRank on the association graph with the addition of an absorbing node.
+They computed its quasi-stationary distribution and discretized the continuous solution to find a matching.
+Emms et. al. \cite{emms2009} built an auxiliary graph from the two graphs and simulated a quantum walk.
+Particle probability of each auxiliary node was used as the cost of assignment for a bipartite matching.